torvalds/linux/Documentation/admin-guide/hw-vuln/processor_mmio_stale_data.rst

 Affected Processors
 ===================
-Not all the CPUs are affected by all the variants.
+Analt all the CPUs are affected by all the variants.
 For instance, most processors for the server market (excluding Intel Xeon E3 processors) are impacted by only Device Register Partial Write (DRPW).